+The journey a candidate goes through to get hired can sometimes be long and complicated.
 The hiring process has become increasingly impersonal for both candidates and recruiters and neither side is satisfied with their experience.

 Both sides have differing ideas about what makes the other side tick.
 With this being said, we are here to help break down the hiring process from the candidate’s point of view.
 Understanding and improving your candidate process will result in better candidates and ultimately better employees!

 The process can be a long and tedious.
 One thing to keep in mind, though, is that the process is similar to a matchmaking site in which both parties are looking for a real connection.

 1. R & D: Planning is important as it will pay off in the later stages of the recruitment process.
 Some of the most important questions to answer here are: How can you identify strengths and weaknesses without seeming rehearsed?
 What should you do before facing a case interview?
 What can you do to prepare for tests or challenges to be taken before interviews?

 2. Write: This involves putting all things together to provide the perfect sales material for your candidacy.
 Important questions include: What should be included in the résumé?
 Should I create a digital profile?
 Should you call the company in advance?

 3. Evaluate or Interview: This is arguably the most important step in the eyes of a candidate (and employer!)
 Depending on the company, you may be required to go through upwards of four interviews.
 There are many forms of an interview and all demand different things from the candidate and employer.